Open-Attestation/decentralized-renderer-react-template/README.md

 # React Template

-This is a React boilerplate to write the decentralize renderer.
+This is a React boilerplate to create the decentralize renderer.

 ## Installation